 Well-wishers from both parties — including some former Republican opponents in Congress — released statements of support for Reid Monday.

 Republican Sen. John McCain tweeted, "From one cantankerous senator to another, sending my prayers & best wishes to @SenatorReid as he recovers from a successful surgery."

-His former congressional rival, John Boehner, tweeted prayers for Reid, writing: "You're a fighter, Harry.
+Reid's former congressional rival, John Boehner, tweeted prayers for Reid, writing: "You're a fighter, Harry.
 You can whip this."

-Reid and Boehner are working on creating a public policy think tank at the University of Nevada, Las Vegas, focusing on policy issues that affect the tourism, hospitality and gambling industries.
+Reid and Boehner are working on creating a public policy think tank at the University of Nevada, Las Vegas, focusing on issues that affect the tourism, hospitality and gambling industries.